 As long as we're on the subject of video games, Resident Evil (especially the earlier games) is also a must-play for anybody interested in zombies.
 Not only is it the Trope Codifier for the Survival Horror genre, it is also largely responsible for the resurgence of interest in zombie media in the late '90s and 2000s, as well as popularizing the idea of zombies being created by The Virus.
-Every game in the series (other than Resident Evil 0, the Gun Survivor games and the Outbreak games) is available on PS3, be it on a disk or through the Play Station Network, so if you own a PS3 you have no excuse not to play them.
+Every game in the series (other than the Gun Survivor and Outbreak spin-offs) is available on PS3, be it on a disk or through the Play Station Network, so if you own a PS3 you have no excuse not to play them.
 A word of caution: starting with RE4, the series started downplaying both the zombie and horror elements in favor of an action-shooter direction, with the "traditional" zombie enemies replaced with a cross between Invasion of the Body Snatchers and the "sprinters" of modern-day zombie fiction — a shift that wound up creating a Broken Base in the RE fandom.
-There also exists a live-action film series based on the games, but be warned: it is a classic case of Love It or Hate It.
+There also exists a live-action film series based on the games, but be warned: it is a classic case of divisiveness.
 A last mention would be the popular bonus game in Call of Duty: World at war.
 This "Nazi zombies" mode offers a survial-as-long-as-you-can spin on zombies in videogames.
 It supply's you with endless undead nazis that increase in numbers and speed each round.
 The gameplay is tense and addicting, and the atmosphere as well as the haunting shreaks of the 40's era zombies will stay with you.
 Give it a go if you think you can handle it.

 Sadly, a fair chunk of zombie movies made since 1968 fall here.
 Don't ask about Plan 9 from Outer Space.